 Several times during the year we will have parent/family events.
 These have always been well received and give us an opportunity to show you more of our school.
-Some of these events might include Dad's Day, Mother's Program, Pizza Night, Pajama Jam, Open House, or special speakers sponsored by our school.
+Some of these events might include VIP Day, Pizza Night, all-school Art Night, Sunday morning church sings, or special speakers sponsored by our school.
 If needed while in our building, we offer a private space in our church infant nursery for mother's to breastfeed and/or pump breast milk.